 Now, we don’t give a small grant to just anyone—a candidate must be doing something we think is truly awesome—something we’d like to partner with.
-And we think Girls on the Run SEW is just that awesome, just that worthy of partnership.
+And we think Girls on the Run is just that awesome, just that worthy of partnership.
 Here’s why:

 The GOTR program teaches girls to take responsibility for their choices and to be mindful when making decisions.
-GOTR girls learn through hands-on experience that there is power in embracing differences and in supporting their sisters.
+SEWA GOTR girls learn through hands-on experience that there is power in embracing differences and in supporting their sisters.
 They learn that expressing joy, optimism, and gratitude is a choice.
 They learn to lead in a positive direction and to stand up for themselves and others.
 They learn to challenge themselves, to have goals and to achieve those goals.

 How do they get there?
 By exploring concepts of mindfulness in a group setting.
 By doing good deeds in the community.
 By running marathons, of course.
 And by doing all these things as a team.

 The organization known as Girls on the Run had a modest start in 1996, with just thirteen Charlotte, North Carolina girls.
 The next season, that number was doubled.
 By the year 2000, Girls on the Run had gone international and received 501c3 status.

 Last year, in 2015, 179,000 girls completed the GOTR program with the help of 98,000 volunteers and hit the milestone of graduating its one millionth girl from the GOTR program.
 Also in 2015, GOTR ran 350 5k events all across the United States, making the GOTR running program the largest in the country.